This Is What Frances McDormand Said In Her Golden Globes Acceptance Speech

 The censor also bleeped out the phrase "tectonic shift."

 As it turns out, McDormand has an entire philosophy when it comes to the art of expletives.
-Much of her character's dialogue in Three Billboards Outside of Ebbings, Missouri is characterised by cursing.
+Much of her character's dialogue in Three Billboards Outside Ebbing, Missouri is characterized by cursing.
 "It’s like a musical score," McDormand told Entertainment Weekly of her character's "rhythmic profanity."
-Like her character, McDormand enjoys peppering her everyday speech with curse words; her favourite, according to the interview, is "Jesus tits."
+Like her character, McDormand enjoys peppering her everyday speech with curse words; her favorite, according to the interview, is "Jesus tits."

-Given her aforementioned adoration of cursing, NBC was clearly gearing up for McDormand to make a colourful speech, and overcompensated in the bleeping department.
+Given her aforementioned adoration of cursing, NBC was clearly gearing up for McDormand to make a colorful speech, and overcompensated in the bleeping department.

 @nbc censors were clearly terrified of Frances McDormand.
 She didn't utter a single curse, yet was censored three times.
 It's after 11 p.m.
 Words are words.
 Let's get over ourselves already. #GoldenGlobes— Sarah Hope Brickman (@sarahmusing) January 8, 2018